abatkin/dotfiles/POST-INSTALL.md

 1. Install [rust](https://www.rust-lang.org/tools/install)
 2. Install [Starship](https://starship.rs/) `cargo install starship --locked`
 3. Install [FiraCode Nerd Font](https://www.nerdfonts.com/font-downloads)
+4. Install google-noto-emoji-fonts and google-noto-emoji-color-fonts - apparently FiraCode Nerd Font does not in fact contain all the required emojis, and freetype (or whatever) doesn't always fallback properly.
+The latter in particular is needed for kitty

 Put the following into `~/.zshrc-local-pre`: